Chum Salmon Fishing: Proven Methods, Baits, and Gear

 River Fishing Methods

-Numerous methods are effective for chum salmon fishing in rivers:
+Numerous methods are effective for catching chum salmon in rivers:

-1. Fly Fishing: Fly fishing for chum salmon can be both effective and enjoyable.
-You can use streamer flies that mimic baitfish or nymphs resembling bugs or salmon eggs.
+- Fly Fishing: Fly fishing for chum salmon can be both effective and enjoyable. use streamer flies that mimic baitfish or nymphs resembling bugs or salmon eggs.
 Bushy Marabou flies in pink, purple, orange, and black are good bets.

-3. Drift Fishing: Drift fishing methods allow you to drift bait down the river without the need for a float.
+- Drift Fishing: Drift fishing methods allow me to effectively drift a bait down the river without the need for a float.

-6. Plunking for Salmon: Plunking is a stationary fishing method where you cast a heavy weight to anchor your bait or lure near the river’s bottom, then you wait for a passing chum salmon.
+- Plunking for Salmon: Plunking is a stationary fishing method where a heavy weight is used to anchor the bait or lure near the river’s bottom.
+The bait is up off the bottom and ready for a passing chum salmon.

-7. Side Drifting: With the side drift approach, you drift downriver in a boat while presenting your bait beside the boat.
+- Side Drifting: With the side drift approach, I drift downriver in a boat while presenting my bait beside the boat.
 This method allows for long drifts and effective coverage of water.

 River Fishing Gear

-Chum salmon fight hard so your gear needs to stand up to these scrappy salmon.
+Chum salmon fight hard, so my gear needs to stand up to these scrappy salmon.

 Here’s a breakdown of essential gear:

-• Rods: Select your rod based on the chosen fishing method.
-Use an 8-foot fast-action rod is ideal for twitching jigs.
-Use a 8.5 to 9.5 foot rod for plugs, spinners, and spoons.
-Use an 11 to 14-foot float rod works best for float fishing.
+- Rods: Select a rod based on the chosen fishing method.
+Using an 8-foot fast-action rod is ideal for twitching jigs.
+Use an 8.5 to 9.5 foot rod for plugs, spinners, and spoons.
+Using an 11 to 14-foot float rod works best for float fishing.
 Back trolling benefits from a softer rod tip.

-• Line: The choice of line depends on your fishing method.
-As a general guideline, 14 to 20-pound line is suitable for chum salmon fishing.
+- Line: The choice of line depends on my fishing method.
+As a general guideline, a fourteen to twenty-pound line is suitable for chum salmon.

 Best Lures and Baits for River Fishing

-Successful river chum salmon fishing often relies on the right lures and baits.
+Successful river fishing for chum salmon often relies on the right lures and baits.
 Here are some proven options:

 Best Fishing Lures: